IBM/BluePic/README.md

 Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through the process of configuring APNS with your Bluemix Push service.
 Please note that you'd need to upload a `.p12` certificate to Bluemix and enter the password for it, as described in the Bluemix instructions.

 Additionally, the `appGuid ` for your Push service acts independently of the BluePic app so we will need to add that value to our `bluemix.plist`.
 We get the `appGuid ` by viewing our credentials for the Push service in Bluemix, all your services should be under the "Connections" of your app.
-Once there, click on the "View Credentials" button for your Push Notifications service and you should see the `appGuid ` pop up, among other values.
+Once there, click on the "View Credentials" or "Show Credentials" button for your Push Notifications service and you should see the `appGuid ` pop up, among other values.
 Now, simply put that value into your `bluemix.plist` corresponding with the `pushAppGUID` key.
 This should ensure your device gets registered properly with the Push service.

 Lastly, remember that push notifications will only show up on a physical iOS device.
 To ensure your app can run on a device and receive push notifications, make sure you followed the [Bluemix instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) above.
 At this point, open the `BluePic.xcworkspace` in Xcode and navigate to the `Capabilities` tab for the BluePic app target.
 Here, flip the switch for push notifications, like so: